Treating cancer fatigue

 This page tells you about treating fatigue.
 You can find information about

 Treating the causes of cancer fatigue can sometimes help to reduce tiredness.
 Help is also available for the symptoms of fatigue.
 There are some suggestions below.
-You may find that some of our suggestions don't work for you.
 It may take some trial and error to learn how to manage fatigue and know what works for you.
-This may take some time.
 But the first step is to tell your doctors and nurses about your fatigue.
 More than half of cancer patients with fatigue never tell their doctor about it.
 But if you tell your doctor, they can find ways of helping you.

 Most people with cancer will have anaemia at some point during their illness.
 Although it's not usually life threatening, fatigue caused by anaemia can have a big effect on your daily life.
 You may need a blood transfusion to bring your red cell count up again and make you feel more energetic.
-Up to a third of chemotherapy patients may need a blood transfusion for anaemia.
-There are many different types of anaemia and you may have anaemia for a number of reasons.
+There are different types of anaemia and you may have anaemia for a number of reasons.
 In some situations it may not be helpful to have a blood transfusion.
 Your doctor or specialist nurse can assess you to see if it would be helpful for you.

 Another treatment for anaemia is a drug called erythropoietin or EPO.
 EPO is a hormone made by your kidneys that encourages the body to make more red blood cells.
 A number of studies have shown that EPO can raise haemoglobin levels in the body and improve people's quality of life.
 But some research has found that EPO may also increase the chance of some types of cancer coming back after treatment.
 The benefits of EPO may outweigh the risks for some people, but it should be prescribed carefully.